-Among the courses in which CBB students have been TAs are the following:
+Examples of courses in which CBB students have been TAs include the following:

 - MATH 215b Introduction to Management Science: Probabilistic Models